Cozy Peach Kitchen

 This curdles the proteins in the plant milk.
 Different acids also provide different flavors.

-• Lemon juice: This makes a bright, lemony flavor that is great in muffins and baked goods.
+• Lemon juice: This makes a bright, lemony flavor that is great in vegan strawberry muffins and other vegan baked goods.
 However, I find that lemon juice curdles milk less consistently than vinegar.

 • Apple cider vinegar: This adds a slightly fruity flavor.